top of page

 That’s It!

-I've used these quilt block to make ruffled cushion covers -
+I've used these quilt blocks to make ruffled cushion covers.

 Two colorful, patterned cushions on a light gray armchair.
 One cushion has pink and green floral designs.
 Green plant in the background.